johnsusek/praeco/MAINTENANCE.md

 - Run tests
 - Recreate latest.zip if neccessary
 - Stash all changes in this project; make sure in `master`
+- `docker build -t praeco .`
-- Create docker image + push to servercentral/praeco (Drone does this for us)
+- Create docker image + push to servercentral/praeco (Drone does this for us in master)